SMerrony/aghast/docs/Daikin.md

   * ...
   * "7" = level 5
 * power - the value must either "on" or "off", YAML booleans will not work

+### Queries for Condditions
+The Daikin Integration supports AGHAST queries for use in Conditions inside Automations.

+Currently supported queries are...
+ * `IsOn = <true|false>` - tests whether the specified unit is powered on